Back to blog

 All GmbH and UG subject to standard VAT must file the UStVA.
 Exceptions:

-• Kleinunternehmer (§19 UStG): exempt if annual revenue is below €22,000 (€25,000 from 2024)
+• Kleinunternehmer (§19 UStG): exempt while prior-year revenue stays below €25,000

 Monthly or Quarterly — Which Applies to You?